boazsegev/iodine/README.md

 end
 ```

-**Notice:**
+**Details and Limitations:**

-Iodine does not use a Hash table for the Pub/Sub channels, it uses a [4 bit trie](https://en.wikipedia.org/wiki/Trie).
+* Iodine does not use a Hash table for the Pub/Sub channels, it uses a [4 bit trie](https://en.wikipedia.org/wiki/Trie).

     The cost is higher memory consumption per channel and a limitation of 1024 bytes per channel name (shorter names are better).

     The bonus is high lookup times, zero chance of channel conflicts and an optimized preference for shared prefix channels (i.e. "user:1", "user:2"...).

     Another added bonus is pattern publishing (is addition to pattern subscriptions) which isn't available when using Redis (since Redis doesn't support this feature).

+* Iodine's Redis client does *not* support multiple databases.
+This is both becasue [database scoping is ignored by Redis during pub/sub](https://redis.io/topics/pubsub#database-amp-scoping) and because [Redis Cluster doesn't support multiple databases](https://redis.io/topics/cluster-spec).
+This indicated that multiple database support just isn't worth the extra effort.

+* The iodine Redis client will use two Redis connections per process (one for subscriptions and the other for publishing and commands).
+Both connections will be automatically re-established if timeouts or errors occur.

 #### TCP/IP (raw) sockets